h5md/h5md/h5md.rst

 "maximum" and are of dimension \[D\].
 If they are absent, the analysis program may still use the bounding box of the position dataset as a fallback.

+Other informations that are not of the particle type may be stored in the "trajectory" group.

+* The "density" dataset has dimensions \[variable\]\[Nx\]\[Ny\]\[Nz\] where the variable dimension allows to accumulate steps, and Nx, Ny and Nz are the number of data points in each dimension.
+This dataset possesses the attributes "x0" and "dx", both of dimension "D" (the dimensionality of the system). "x0" stores the center of the 0-th cell (the \[0,0,0\] cell) and "dx" stores the cell spacing.
+The notation from "x" to "z" is given as an example and other ranks can be given for other dimensionalities.

+* The "velocity_fied" dataset has dimensions \[variable\]\[Nx\]\[Ny\]\[Nz\]\[D\]
+  where "D" is the dimensionality of the system.
+It stores a cell-baed velocity field.
+The same remark as for the "x", "y" and "z" variables as for the "density" dataset applies.

 The content of the trajectory group is the following::

     trajectory
      \-- position
      |    \-- coordinates
+     |         \-- minimum
+     |         \-- maximum
      |    \-- step
      |    \-- time
      \-- velocity